 Lenny was diagnosed with high-cholesterol and he didn’t want to go on medication, nor did he want to give up eating the foods he loved.
 One of them was nuts.
 I started researching ways of incorporating good nuts such of walnuts into our diet.
 His doctor told us that if we added 4 – 5 servings of nuts that are rich in polyunsaturated fatty acids per week, it would help keep blood vessels healthy and elastic.
 Pretty simple addition to helping make a healthy difference in one’s diet.
 Don’t you agree?
-This recipe for a Sage and Walnut Pesto is the first of many that we will be developing using nuts and herbs to help season recipes.
+This recipe for a Sage and Walnut Pesto is the first of many that we will be developing using nuts as a heart healthy add-in.

 When the California Walnut association invited me to tour a walnut farm during harvest, I jumped at the chance.
 I had always wanted to see a walnut tree shaken (I know, one of those weird food fantasies), and now I had the chance to participate in a harvest, as well as learn more about walnuts.
 Let me start by saying, walnuts are often overlooked in our home as they have the reputation of being high in calories.